Kids Zipline Guide Position Description

 Must pass a monthly skill assessment

-Training begins in May
+Training begins in April or May

 The season runs from April through October.
 Exceptions are available for full-time students